Another Book of Nothing Chapters 30 - 36:

 So here’s the point.
 The ‘punch lines’ are spread throughout these great works from beginning to end, sometimes indeed on every line, and each has the potency to trigger greater awareness, higher consciousness and enlightenment to one degree or another.
 Like a baby kicking from within the womb they goad us to consider the mystery of life itself.
 When we are truly able to understand even one statement - if the time is right and we have sufficient concentration, developed by practice, to see its ultimate depth - when we are ready, as a ripe fruit, to fall from the tree - each is capable of transporting us from the contemplation of an imminent truth to the immediacy of undiluted Reality itself.

 The Tibetan Bodhisattva, or God of wisdom, Manjusri, holds in one hand, resting on a lotus flower, a book symbolising spiritual knowledge, and in the other a flaming sword.
-It is a sword of Truth so sharp that it pierces the heart, severing the very root of ignorance to reveal the absolute emptiness that is the one pure, incorruptible essence and eternal Reality of all that exists - and that there is nothing whatsoever that is not That and That alone.
+It is a sword of Truth so sharp that it pierces the heart, severing the very root of ignorance to reveal the absolute emptiness that is the one pure, incorruptible essence and eternal Reality of all that exists - and that there is absolutely nothing whatsoever that is not simply That and That alone.

 OM TAT SAT